Conversion Optimization

 High traffic low conversion

-24. You’re not A/B testing the right features
+24. You’re not A/B testing features that do the selling

 Most eCommerce stores we work with A/B test features that really don’t contribute to sales.